redis-rb/redis-cluster-client/README.md

 A subset of commands can be passed multiple keys.
 In cluster mode, these commands have a constraint that passed keys should belong to the same slot and not just the same node.
-Therefore, The following error occurs:
+Therefore, the following error occurs:

 ```
 $ redis-cli -c mget key1 key2 key3